Most interesting landmarks of Niue

 "Specialty" of Niue is its caves and chasms.
 Niue has very special caves – they start shortly before the sea coast as narrow chasms.
-As one goes ahead, chasm turns into beautiful cave with stalactites and stalagmites.
-Finally the cave opens towards the sea.
+As one goes ahead, chasm turns into a beautiful cave with stalactites and stalagmites.
+Finally, the cave opens towards the sea.
 Thus these caves have at least two entrances – one inland and one towards the sea.

 Some of these caves were well suited to everyday needs – thus until recent times many Niue people lived in them.

 Below are listed some notable examples of such caves (but there are many more):